 - Slow down.
 Only go as fast as conditions will safely allow.

 - Ensure continuous visibility.
 Stop working if conditions deteriorate (limited visibility, slippery surfaces, etc.)

 - For forklifts with internal combustion engines be especially careful in cold weather.
 Doors and windows which are generally open may be closed, and exhaust and other gases may concentrate.

 Take care of your workers:

 Last but not least, be sure your operators are prepared for working in cold temperatures.
 Anyone working in a frigid environment may be at risk of cold stress.
-It’s important that they are wearing protective winter gear.
-Dressing in warm layers is vital along with gloves and hats and even wind-proof clothing.
+It’s important they wear protective winter gear.
+Dressing in warm layers is vital, along with gloves and hats and even wind-proof clothing.
 Outerwear should include highly visible colors, or they should wear a safety vest over the top.
 Also, make sure your operators take their breaks.
 In extreme weather conditions, they need to concentrate more than usual, creating additional mental strain.
 Enforcing breaks so they can rest, will help your operators remain in top performance mode over the long-haul

 In Northeastern Pennsylvania, contact Action Lift for all your material handling needs.
 We can help ensure that your forklifts perform at their peak in cold weather and beyond.